jaikrishnaverma-dev/tax_mui/README.md

 ## Installation and Setup

-1. Clone the repository: `git clone https://github.com/your-username/tax-mui.git`
+1. Clone the repository: `git clone https://github.com/jaikrishnaverma-dev/tax_mui.git`
-2. Navigate to the project directory: `cd tax-mui`
+2. Navigate to the project directory: `cd tax_mui`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and navigate to `http://localhost:3000` to access the application.